 “A large wrecking fleet still surrounds the stranded vessel and not the least interesting incidents at the scene today were the numerous fights among fishermen in their endeavor to secure valuable wreckage.”

 The company sent its officers to search the surf for lost bags and belongings, including a grand piano.
-Passengers were threatening to sue to invalidate the language on their tickets that declared the shipping line was only liable for lost luggage up to a value of $100.
+Passengers threatened to sue to invalidate the language on their tickets.
+It declared the shipping line only had liability for lost luggage up to $100.

 In June of 1906, the City of Rockland again came to grief.
 With only the whole ocean to navigate in, the City of Rockland managed to collide with her sister ship, the City of Bangor, 20 miles off Portland.
 The City of Bangor suffered only minor damage.
 The City of Rockland, meanwhile, had railings torn from her three decks and five staterooms on her main deck smashed in.

 In July of 1912, the City of Rockland managed to collide with a coal ship near Boone Island, 20 miles from York, Maine.
-The coal ship was undamaged, naturally, while the Rockland partially sank.
-Two hundred summer tourists returning to Boston had to be transferred to the coal ship, Chisolm, to finish their journey while the City of Rockland was once more towed to shore and made ready for repairs.
+The coal ship suffered no damage, naturally, while the Rockland partially sank.
+Two hundred summer tourists returning to Boston had to transfer to the coal ship, Chisolm, to finish their journey.
+The City of Rockland once more took a tow to shore and made ready for repairs.

-In 1913, the City of Rockland had to be towed into Boston once again, this time with a gaping hole in her bow inflicted by a crash with the Schooner H.P.
+In 1913, towboats once again brought the City of Rockland into Boston, this time with a gaping hole in her bow inflicted by a crash with the schooner H.P.
 Havens.

 1921 found the City of Rockland again sunk – this time while still tied to her pier in East Boston.

 The final bow for the City of Rockland came September 2, 1923.
-The ship this time was headed from Bath, Maine toward Bangor when the ship ran up on a reef near Popham Beach.
+The ship this time headed from Bath, Maine, toward Bangor when the ship ran up on a reef near Popham Beach.
 Repeated blasts from the horn drew rescuers.
-Passengers leapt from the lower deck and were caught by Coast Guardsmen who deposited them on the beach where they gathered around a huge bonfire and ate food brought from the ship.
+Passengers leapt from the lower deck, caught by Coast Guardsmen and deposited on the beach.
+There they gathered around a huge bonfire and ate food brought from the ship.